|

 walking the mile or so.
 In the spring there was a hill covered with

-stones, an outcropping that was created by I also had the 'hots' for Carol Neuberger and every
+I don't think so!
+I also had the 'hots' for Carol Neuberger and every

 afternoon after school Carol, Marilyn, and I would walk home together to a